I’ve said it

-Then you sat that you want people to bring you their problems; with the qualification that they need to bring solutions.
+Then you say that you want people to bring you their problems; with the qualifications, they need to get solutions.

-Well if they had solutions, they wouldn’t need you to help figure it out.
+They wouldn’t need you to help figure it out if they had solutions.

 You may very well have shut down all the people who are too afraid to bring problems to you because they don’t have a solution to recommend.

 Having people come to your office is a demonstration of the power you have over them.

 A better approach is to not hide behind your desk; narrow the power differential by going to them, to their workplace, so you can see what is going on.

 Ask open-ended questions, like what is going on?
 Do you understand where your work fits into the company?
 Is there anything getting in the way of you meeting your objectives?